-We have audited in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business type activities, the aggregate discretely presented component units, each major fund and the aggregate remaining fund information of Harlan, Iowa, as of and for the year ended June 30, 2022, and the related Notes to Financial Statements, which collectively comprise the City's basic financial statements, and have issued our report thereon dated April 7, 2023.
-Our report expressed unmodified opinions on the governmental activities, the business type activities, each major fund and the aggregate remaining fund information of the City of Harlan, Iowa as of June 30, 2022, which were prepared on the basis of cash receipts and disbursements, a basis of accounting other than U.S. generally accepted accounting principles.
+We have audited in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business type activities, the aggregate discretely presented component units, each major fund and the aggregate remaining fund information of Harlan, Iowa, as of and for the year ended June 30, 2023, and the related Notes to Financial Statements, which collectively comprise the City's basic financial statements, and have issued our report thereon dated March 22, 2024.
+Our report expressed unmodified opinions on the governmental activities, the business type activities, each major fund and the aggregate remaining fund information of the City of Harlan, Iowa as of June 30, 2023, which were prepared on the basis of cash receipts and disbursements, a basis of accounting other than accounting principles generally accepted in the United States of America.
 Our report expressed an adverse opinion on the financial statements of the aggregate discretely presented component units due to the omission of the Harlan Municipal Utilities.